VictoriaMetrics-Community/mcp-victoriametrics/README.md

 ### Docker

-You can run the MCP Helm server using Docker.
+You can run VictoriaMetrics MCP Server using Docker.

 This is the easiest way to get started without needing to install Go or build from source.